 While this is not the time to start a new high intensity fitness program, it is a terrific time to focus on your health.
-If you've always been active, you don't have to cut back now that you're expecting.
+If you’ve always been active, you don’t have to cut back now that you’re expecting.
+Woman’s Fitness at Woman’s Center for Wellness offers prenatal and postnatal exercise and relaxation classes.
 Always check with your doctor to be sure that your desired level of activity is safe during your pregnancy.

 Cigarette smoke contains more than 4,000 chemicals, including at least 60 cancer-causing compounds.
 When you smoke during pregnancy, that toxic mix gets into your bloodstream, which is your baby’s only source of oxygen and nutrients.
 Nicotine and carbon monoxide are especially harmful; when combined, they reduce your baby’s oxygen supply.